nethmi-i-j/Telco-Customer-Churn-Prediction/README.md

   "TechSupport": "No",
   "StreamingTV": "No",
   "StreamingMovies": "No",
-  "Contract": "Month-to-Month",
+  "Contract": "Month-to-month",
   "PaperlessBilling": "Yes",
-  "PaymentMethod": "Electronic check",
+  "PaymentMethod": "Bank transfer",
   "MonthlyCharges": 29.85,
   "TotalCharges": 29.85
 }